alanng10/class-lang/Docue/Article/Sande/a.md

 StructVarMark is mark that input struct any var.
 The mark has syntax that is same as StructVarOperate.
 Any operate type is struct type.

+VarOperate is operate that results local var hold ref value.
+The operate has syntax that is Var of class VarName.

+VarMark is mark that input local var.
+The mark has syntax that is same as VarOperate.

 Struct var, glob var and local var operate of var that is int type that is smaller than 64 bits results int any ref that has the int value at lower bits in the ref value.